-They don’t necessarily stay in one wetland area, but will move between them.
-For example, many waterbirds move regularly to newly flooded habitats to feed and/or breed before that wetland dries out.
+They don't necessarily stay in one wetland area, but will move between them.
+For example, many waterbirds regularly move to newly flooded habitats to feed and/or breed before that wetland dies out.

 Equally, semi-permanent, permanent and coastal wetlands provide refuge for birds when wetlands in other regions are dry for long periods.

 Threats to wetland birds

 There are 26 threatened waterbird species in New South Wales, including the Australian painted snipe, Australasian bittern, brolga, eastern curlew and freckled duck.

 Many species are threatened by the loss and degradation of wetland habitats.
 This can be caused by: